OfficeDev/Office-Addin-Scripts/packages/office-addin-debugging/README.md

 ` --packager-port <port>`

 Port number of the packager.
 Default: `8081`.

 ` --prod`

 Specifies that debugging session is for production mode.
-Default is dev mode.
+Default is development mode.

 ` --sideload <command>`